How to Make a Copycat Wendy’s Frosty

 This copycat Wendy's Frosty recipe has the unique flavor and texture of a real Wendy's Frosty.

-It’s not quite a milkshake or soft serve ice cream.
+It’s neither.
 The Frosty is a totally unique frozen dessert.
 This tasty chocolate treat, which has been on the Wendy’s menu since the fast-food restaurant first opened in 1969, has stood the test of time.
-But is it possible to recreate a Wendy’s Frosty recipe at home?
-The answer, I am happy to report, is a resounding ‘Yes!’

 This recipe makes 8 servings.